Illumina/RepeatCatalogs/README.md

 #### Population distribution

-To facilitate the use of the catalog, we genotyped STRs across different samples in 1000 Genomes Project using Expansion Hunter 5.0.0.
+To facilitate the use of the catalog, we genotyped STRs across different samples in 1000 Genomes Project using [ExpansionHunter 5.0.0](https://github.com/Illumina/ExpansionHunter/releases/tag/v5.0.0).
 The histograms of genotypes are [here](hg38/genotype/1000genomes).
 We also summarized polymorphism by population in [documentation](docs/str_diversity_1kg.md).

 #### Folder structure and file format